demigodhitr/django/README.md

 3. Replace the placeholder value with your IP stack API key.

 For more information on using the IP stack API, refer to the [IP stack documentation](https://ipstack.com/documentation).

+### CoinGecko API Configuration

+To configure the CoinGecko API key:

+1. Sign up for an account on [CoinGecko](https://www.coingecko.com/) to obtain an API key.
+2. Open the relevant Django settings file where the CoinGecko API key is used.
+3. Replace the placeholder value with your CoinGecko API key.

+For more information on using the CoinGecko API, refer to the [CoinGecko API documentation](https://www.coingecko.com/api/documentation).

+### Google Analytics Tags

+If you wish to track website traffic using Google Analytics, replace the Google Analytics tags (`<script>` tags with your tracking ID) on each template, placed immediately after `<head>` opening tag  with your own Google Analytics tags.
+You can obtain your tracking ID from the Google Analytics admin console.